Seeing a check engine light (CEL); is one of the most frustrating and confusing factors, of owning a vehicle.

-So, the check engine light (CEL), is just a light, with no information; telling you that there is a problem, somewhere in your vehicle.
+So, the Check Engine Light (CEL) is just a light, with no information.
+It tells you that there is a problem, somewhere in your vehicle.

-So, flashing or blinking warning lights or a check engine light (CEL); should be addressed, as soon as possible.
+So, flashing or blinking warning lights or a Check Engine Light (CEL), should be addressed, as soon as possible.
 Because, warning lights on the dashboard are simply that, warnings.
-Consequently, if one of the lights stays on after you start your vehicle; you could potentially have a problem.
-Therefore, you should have your vehicle inspected, for needed repairs.
+Consequently, if one of the lights stays on after you start your vehicle, you could potentially have a problem.
+Therefore, you should have your vehicle checked, for needed repairs.

-The lights may come on, when the onboard diagnostics (OBD) system; finds a problem in the electronic control system, that it can’t correct.
+The lights may come on, when the On-Board Diagnostics (OBD) system finds a problem, that it can’t correct.
 Consequently, there are two systems, OBD-I and the upgrade to OBD-II

 - It could say “service engine soon”